-Long lead-times, high costs, chaotic processes and unclear roles are some of the usual suspects of unnecessary problems many organizations face.
+Long lead-times, high costs, chaotic processes and unclear roles are some of the usual suspects of unnecessary problems many field force organizations face.
 To get these issues under wraps it’s important to create common structures, find ways to reduce your lead times and identify potential cost overruns.

 Creating common structures